 -

 Letter.
-Paul B. Moses to Violette de Mazia Letter from Moses to Violette de Mazia acepting a teaching position at Lincoln University
+Paul B. Moses to Violette de Mazia This correspondence from Paul Moses to Violette de Mazia on January 21, 1951 details an acceptance from Moses to begin teaching art appreciation for Lincoln University students at the Barnes Foundation.

 -